Distorted (film): Plot

-Lauren becomes increasingly suspicious of Russell who threatens to send her to a psychiatric hospital.
+Lauren becomes increasingly suspicious of Russel who threatens to send her to a psychiatric hospital.
 As Lauren figures that all residents have continuously been scratching their necks, thus must have been exposed to some substance or implant, she tries to flee, but the building's security manager and groundskeeper apprehend her in the garage and forcefully subdue her with an injection in the neck.

 As Lauren wakes up, she is restrained and exposed to another subliminal stimuli on the TV, realizing that the goal of the stimuli is for her to murder a three-year-old child residing in another apartment.
 Vernon suddenly appears and frees Lauren.
 He gives her a gun and allows her to flee by holding up the pursuers, but is murdered.

 Lauren does as the stimuli suggested by kidnapping the child.
-Russell tries to win back her trust by saying he has proof of the subliminal stimuli through the CCTV he has installed, but Lauren rebuffs him.
+Russel tries to win back her trust by saying he has proof of the subliminal stimuli through the CCTV he has installed, but Lauren rebuffs him.
 Using the images implanted into her head earlier, she drives the child to an abandoned shack.
 Later, she is then seen driving to an abandoned luxurious hotel with a blood-stained bag where she is greeted by Phillip Stark, and the building's employees and some of its residents who were disguised employees of Stark.
 Stark interviews Lauren on how she feels about having killed the child.
 As Lauren replies that she feels well since she does as expected from her, Stark is satisfied and thanks Lauren for her contribution to the future of warfare.

 However, as Stark opens the bag, it is only filled with apples.
-A flashback reveals that Lauren and Russell had only faked the child's death.
-Stark attacks Lauren, but Russell rushes to her aid and shoots him dead.
+A flashback reveals that Lauren and Russel had only faked the child's death.
+Stark attacks Lauren, but Russel rushes to her aid and shoots him dead.
 The police arrive and surround the premises.

-In the closing scene, a pregnant Lauren and Russell have moved into a new home.
-As they hug, Lauren suspiciously eyes the parent unit Russell had been trying to install.
+In the closing scene, a pregnant Lauren and Russel have moved into a new home.
+As they hug, Lauren suspiciously eyes the parent unit Russel had been trying to install.